-We need to remind patients now, more than ever before, of the importance screening early for colorectal cancer.
+We need to remind patients now, more than ever before, of the importance of screening early for colorectal cancer.
 Routine screening is safe and should not be delayed; colorectal cancer can be prevented and lives saved.

 The American Society for Gastrointestinal Endoscopy (ASGE) has collated critical information here to enable you to make informed choices about your health care.
 Consult your physician for more information.